sdaqo/anipy-cli/README.md

 Recommended installation:

-`python3 -m pip install anipy-cli`
+`python3 -m pip install anipy-cli --upgrade`

 Directly from the repo (may be newer):